Generative Priors for MRI Reconstruction Trained from Magnitude-Only Images Using Phase Augmentation: Results

 As an example, \cref{fig:3drecon} presents three slices in the sagittal, axial, and coronal planes for a 3D volume reconstructed using the diffusion prior \texttt{D}\textsubscript{SC} using PICS and NLINV in comparison to $\ell_1$-wavelet regularization and a reconstruction by coil combination of Fourier-transformed fully-sampled k-space data.
 By visual inspection, the $\ell_1$-regularized images appear to have reduced sharpness compared to the images regularized by the diffusion prior \texttt{D}\textsubscript{SC} while also having more noise.

 \cref{fig:eval} shows the results from the evaluation by clinical readers.
 The diffusion prior \texttt{D}\textsubscript{SC} outperforms $\ell_1$-wavelet regularization leveraging the learned knowledge.
 Here, \texttt{D}\textsubscript{SC} demonstrates better performance when using PICS method compared to NLINV method.
 With the relatively high acceleration factor of 8.2 used, none of the reconstructions matches the quality of the reference.
-The images reconstructed using \texttt{D}\textsubscript{PC} were very close to those using \texttt{D}\textsubscript{SC} and are not shown.